stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ## 2. Build terminal scaffolding

 Your application terminal will be rendered in a new HTML element.
-In the `main.js` file, find the `querySelector(#app)` portion of your code and add a new `div` like in the example below:
+Find the `querySelector(#app)` portion of the code in the `main.js` file and add a new `div`, like in the example below:

 :::code-group
 ```js [main.js] {10}